McCallLabBU/neurodegeneration_vacuole_quantification/README.md

 - Repeat the above steps to annotate the whole brain
 - Download the mesh for vacuoles and whole brain as stl files

-### 1c.
-Organize the mesh files

-- Place the mesh files corresponding to each brain in the following hierarchy ├── inputs/
-│   ├── conditionName/
-│   │   ├── vacuoles/
-			├── mesh-*.stl
-		├── wholebrain/
-			├── wholebrain.stl

 ## Python script to quantify vacuoles

 ```bash